Disclosure: This article has been updated in 2020 to amend the URLs for the BBFC listing, which was recently redesigned and updated its links.

 This year we saw a number of risque titles hit the BBFC with successful results.
 Belladonna of Sadness, Daimidaler, Prison School, and Shimoneta – all of these anime titles managed to get away with an 18 rating and without any cuts or censorship.
 But there was one more title that we were also concerned by, and that was Monster Musume: Everyday Life with Monster Girls.

-The BBFC have finished rating the entire package and as a result it has earned an 18 rating without any cuts/censorship for all 12 episodes, the 2 OVAs, and the specials.
-This means fans from all across the UK can watch the show without having to worry about anything going missing.
+The BBFC finished rating the entire package and as a result it has earned an 18 rating without any cuts/censorship for all 12 episodes, the 2 OVAs, and the specials.
+This means fans from all across the UK and Ireland can watch the show without having to worry about anything going missing.
 It’s worth noting that it is pretty rare nowadays to witness any cuts by the film board compared to how anime was treated back in the 90s (in what we call the Old Manga UK era or Anime Nasties).
 The explanation for this rating includes strong sex, sex references, and nudity:

 MONSTER MUSUME: EVERYDAY LIFE WITH MONSTER GIRLS is a compilation of episodes from a Japanese anime series in which a young student’s life is thrown into turmoil after being selected as a host for women on the Interspecies Cultural Exchange programme.